kvinay7/interview-preparation/AI Engineering.md

 ---

-## Machine Learning (ML)
+## 2. Machine Learning (ML)

-ML is a subset of AI in which systems learn patterns from data to make predictions, classifications, or decisions, rather than relying entirely on explicitly programmed rules.
+ML is a subset of AI in which systems **learn patterns from data to make predictions, classifications, or decisions**, rather than relying entirely on explicitly programmed rules.
 ML enables systems to:

 - Learn from historical data
 - Make predictions on new/unseen data